Syakhisk/readingruler.koplugin/README.md

    - Swipe up or down to navigate between lines.
    - Use tap-to-move mode to reposition the ruler by tap/hold the ruler and then tap on the desired location.
+   - Use custom gestures

 ## Installation

+1. Download this repository
+2. Rename the folder to `readingruler.koplugin` (remove `-master` from the folder name).
-1. Copy the `readingruler.koplugin` folder into the `plugins` directory of your KOReader installation.
+3. Copy the `readingruler.koplugin` folder into the `plugins` directory of your KOReader installation.
-2. Restart KOReader to load the plugin.
+4. Restart KOReader to load the plugin.

 ## Known Issues